BrianP8701/swarmstar/tool_building/plan.md

 okay. calm down. recollect.
 The assumption im making is that if the problem has been broken down enough, and we gather all the relevant context and information to solve the problem chatgpt should be able to solve it.

 "Solving it."
-Ultimately, tasks get broken down into one of the following: [Write code, retrieval, run code]
+Ultimately, tasks get broken down into one of the following: [Write code, retrieval, run code] (for now)

 First lets focus on the task of "writing code"